Hardware

 All nodes

-All 37 nodes are based on Nitos X50 and feature
+32 nodes based on Nitos X50 are currently available and feature

 - State of the art motherboard